oiwjewe/network-security-detector/content/documentation.md

 <h3>Documentation</h3><br><br>
-Certainly!
-Below is a detailed report that provides an explanation of each part of the code, while also including the relevant code segments.
-I'll structure it with smooth explanations for each section:
+Below is a detailed report that provides an explanation of each part of the code:

 ---